Chhabi/NepInputFFExt/Readme.md

 Usage
 -----

-After installing the extension, the user should be able to switch between the system input method and the extension by pressing (Ctrl+Alt+Space) / (Command+Option+Space)
+After installing the extension, the user should be able to switch between the system input method and the extension by pressing (Ctrl+Alt+Space) / (Command+Option+Space).

+A short tutorial is also posted at the [developer's website](http://www.suvashthapaliya.com.np/showcase/nepali-input-extension/)

 Status
 ------